athena-framework/athena/docs/getting_started/error_handling.md

 ## HTTP Exceptions

-Exception handling in the Athena Framework is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ATH::Exceptions::HTTPException][].
+Exception handling in the Athena Framework is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ATH::Exceptions::HTTPException](/Framework/Exceptions/HTTPException).
-Custom `HTTP` errors can also be defined by inheriting from [ATH::Exceptions::HTTPException][] or a child type.
+Custom `HTTP` errors can also be defined by inheriting from `ATH::Exceptions::HTTPException` or a child type.
 A use case for this could be allowing additional data/context to be included within the exception.

-Non [ATH::Exceptions::HTTPException][] exceptions are represented as a `500 Internal Server Error`.
+Non `ATH::Exceptions::HTTPException` exceptions are represented as a `500 Internal Server Error`.

-When an exception is raised, the framework emits the [ATH::Events::Exception][] event to allow an opportunity for it to be handled.
+When an exception is raised, the framework emits the [Exception](./middleware.md#8-exception-handling) event to allow an opportunity for it to be handled.
-By default these exceptions will return a `JSON` serialized version of the exception, via [ATH::ErrorRenderer][], that includes the message and code; with the proper response status set.
+By default these exceptions will return a `JSON` serialized version of the exception, via [ATH::ErrorRenderer](/Framework/ErrorRenderer), that includes the message and code; with the proper response status set.
-If the exception goes unhandled, i.e. no listener sets an [ATH::Response][] on the event, then the request is finished and the exception is re-raised.
+If the exception goes unhandled, i.e. no listener sets an [ATH::Response](/Framework/Response) on the event, then the request is finished and the exception is re-raised.

 ```crystal
 require "athena"